 Followers of Jesus Christ were not called Christians until quite a bit down the road, in the context of the Hellenistic city of Antioch.
-(And that was pejorative.)
-In other words, it was not until a decade or so after the birth of the church that they were given the sobriquet "Christian".
 Until then, the name that was used was a descriptive term: "the people of the Way" or "the Nazarenes."